 In addition, it may be appropriate to consider the creation of one, or maybe more, trusts.
 By creating a trust, you can direct when and how your assets are distributed.
 You may also be able to use trusts to: reduce estate or gift taxes; provide additional support for a disabled person; create college funds for children or grandchildren; protect assets from creditors or lawsuits; or avoid costly delays in managing businesses when you die.

 We have additional information on our Wills and Trusts page.

 In order to begin preparing these documents, we will need to know several things.
 First, what are your assets?
 Once we know what you own, we can begin to discuss various methods of protecting those assets.
 Then, we will need to know your wishes about what should happen in the event you are incapacitated or should die.
 You will need to appraise your family relationships and needs.
 Do you want a family member to make decisions if you are unable to do so, or do you want someone else to do so?
 Who should inherit your assets if you die?
 If you die, should assets be distributed immediately, or would it be better to create a trust and distribute them over time?

-When answering these questions, and others, the possibilities are endless.
+All of these matters are addressed in our Estate Planning Questionnaire.
+When answering the questions on the form, and others when we meet to discuss your needs, keep your desires in mind.
+The possibilities for future planning are endless and may seem overwhelming.
 We will work with you to assess your situation and help you make decisions that fit your circumstances and needs.
 We don’t shoe-horn you into some pre-determined plan that really isn’t quite right for you.
 Our goal is truly to help you take control.